mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ## Conclusion

-Note that every sub-list behaves independently — you will see that if you try to feed the parser with various variants of malformed data (that's kind of exercise for the reader).
+Note that every sub-list behaves independently — you will see that if you try to feed the parser with various variants of malformed data.
 And this is no surprise, since no state is shared between different parts of the structure — it's just assembled purely from simpler parts — sufficiently elegant solution in the spirit of the rest of the library.